Generating HAR files and analyzing web requests

 Toolset

-Microsoft Edge has an inbuilt Developer tools.
+Microsoft Edge has built-in Developer tools.

 JavaScript Issues